 Risk management practices are detailed in the Company's business plan and Internal Control System.
 There is no risk capital charge for operational risk within the SST model.
-The Company will use benchmark data in the future assessments of operational risks in order to have a holistic comprehensive view of all risk impacts.

-According to the latest Annual Risk Assessment 2020, fraud on financial transactions or a material error leading to financial impact has the largest inherent exposure for TTFC.
+According to the Annual Risk Assessment 2021, fraud on financial transactions or a material error leading to financial impact has the largest inherent exposure for TTFC.
 However, strong mitigation measures are in place and no such incidents have been detected.